AmusableLemur/amusablelemur.github.com/content/password-security.md

 And yes, this is actually more common than you think.
 Check out [*';--have i been pwned?*](https://haveibeenpwned.com/) for some famous security breaches.
 Even big players like Adobe, Forbes and Gawker have been vulnerable to attacks in the past.
 It doesn't even matter if the site encrypts your password or not, because you would have to trust every single site you use to use strong encryption.

 This is why a weak password is not that big of a deal, to an extent.
-Even if the password might be guessed in a few hundred attempts it's not insane if it only grants access to one particular service and that service is not important to you.
+Even if the password might be guessed in a few hundred attempts it's not insane if it only grants access to one particular service and that service is trifling to you.
 In other words, if you use a secure password for your banking and you use the same password for some online forum.
 Then if the forum gets hacked the hackers will automatically have the password to your bank as well.
 But if you use different passwords for every site they will only have access to the forum.

 There are several ways to go about creating unique passwords for every site.
 One popular option is to use site-related passwords.
 If we continue from the previous example one such password might look like *Password1Facebook* for Facebook and *Password1Twitter* for Twitter and so on.
 While this would stop automated attempts it's still quite easy to guess what the password is for a different service.